httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Certificates:
 : Applications using HTTP should specify that TLS certificates are to be checked according to {{Section 4.3.4 of HTTP}} when HTTPS is used.

-Applications using HTTP should not statically require HTTP features that are usually negotiated to be supported by clients.
+Applications using HTTP should not require that clients statically support HTTP features that are usually negotiated.
 For example, requiring that clients support responses with a certain content coding ({{HTTP, Section 8.4.1}}) instead of negotiating for it ({{HTTP, Section 12.5.3}}) means that otherwise conformant clients cannot interoperate with the application.
 Applications can encourage the implementation of such features, though.

 ## Specifying URLs